EXPLORE NEW DOWNTOWN SEVIERVILLE, TENNESSEE

 Physical changes have made historic downtown Sevierville more pedestrian friendly.
 Come walk around discovering the eclectic mix of established and new businesses.
 “There are neat places that you can’t experience anywhere else,” says Austin Williams, who chairs the board of the Sevierville Commons Association and is a developer who owns several buildings downtown.
 “It’s quaint, local, and historic with a different style and pace than anywhere else in Sevier County.
 More restaurants, retailers, and different businesses that are unique and authentic to downtown Sevierville will continue to open.”

 As ever, the iconic standout of the Sevierville skyline is the Sevier County Courthouse, which was designed in the Beaux Arts style and built in 1896, the same year that the state of Tennessee celebrated its centennial.
 In 1976 it became the first courthouse in the state to be listed on the National Register of Historic Places.
-For more than 30 years a statue of Dolly Parton has adorned its front lawn, a tribute to the superstar by her hometown community.
+Since 1987, a statue of Dolly Parton has adorned its front lawn, a tribute to the superstar by her hometown community.

 “Five businesses will soon have new signage and renovated façades,” says Williams.
 “One particular brick building had been covered up with stucco in the 1970s.
 The goal is to go back to the original look of a historic downtown building.”